 Growing up an avid equestrian, she trained dressage horses professionally for over a decade.
 Her work in editing, design, and publishing began in 2005 after respiratory disease forced her early retirement from professional equestrian sports.
 In graduate school, she studied anthrozoology, focusing on human-animal relationships in food, fashion, research, zoos, and sport.
-This scholarly work reinforced for her the importance of scientific communication in the development of guidelines, policies, and laws that govern the human behavior that impacts our world.
+This scholarly work reinforced for her the importance of science communication in the development of guidelines, policies, and laws that govern the human behavior that impacts our world.

 Over the next 15 years, Sherry developed her editorial, design, production, and publishing acumen as her new business, Catsworth Publishing Services, LLC evolved.
 She gained experience with international, traditional publishers like Cambridge University Press, BioMedCentral/Springer Nature, and Taylor & Francis.
 Since then, Sherry’s editorial and artistic work has graced the pages of books, journals, and websites, and the walls of universities, galleries, and private homes.